Martin Landau: 1957–1965: Rise to prominence

+1966–1969: Mission: Impossible and acclaim

-Landau played the supporting role of master of disguise Rollin Hand in the first three seasons of the US television series Mission: Impossible, from 1966 to 1969.
+Landau played the supporting role of master of disguise Rollin Hand in the first three seasons of the US television series Mission: Impossible, from 1966 to 1969, for which he received three straight Emmy nominations.
 Landau at first declined to be contracted by the show because he did not want it to interfere with his film career; instead, he was credited for "special guest appearances" during the first season.
-He became a full-time cast member in the second season, although the studio agreed to Landau's request, to contract him only on a year-by-year basis rather than the then-standard five years.
+He became a full-time cast member in the second season, although the studio agreed to Landau's request to contract him only on a year-by-year basis rather than the then-standard five years.
 The role of Hand required Landau to perform a wide range of accents and characters, from dictators to thugs, and several episodes had him playing dual roles—not only Hand's impersonation, but also the person whom Hand is impersonating.
 In the series Landau acted alongside his then-wife Barbara Bain, who won an Emmy for her performances each year for all three years.
 He was replaced by Leonard Nimoy, playing a very similar role but not exactly the same character, for the next two seasons of the series after Landau and Bain left the show.

-1970-1987: Television appearances

-In 1973, Landau guest-starred in the Columbo episode Double Shock alongside Peter Falk.
-Landau plays twin brothers involved in the murder of their rich uncle.
-The episode also costarred Dabney Coleman, Julie Newmar, and Jeanette Nolan.